Etruscan origins: Historical claims of allochthonous (outside) origin

-During the 6th to 5th centuries BC, the word "Tyrrhenians" was referred specifically to the Etruscans, for whom the Tyrrhenian Sea is named, according to Strabo.
+During the 6th to 5th centuries BC, the word "Tyrrhenians" was referred to the Etruscans, for whom the Tyrrhenian Sea is named, according to Strabo.
 In Pindar, the Tyrsenoi appear grouped with the Carthaginians as a threat to Magna Graecia:

 Thucydides mentions them together with the Pelasgians and associates them with Lemnian pirates and with the pre-Greek population of Attica.
 Lemnos remained relatively free of Greek influence up to Hellenistic times, and the Lemnos stele of the 6th century BC is inscribed with a language very similar to Etruscan.
 This has led to the postulation of a "Tyrrhenian language group" comprising Etruscan, Lemnian and Raetic.
 There is thus linguistic evidence of a relationship between the Lemnians and the Etruscans.
 Some scholars ascribe this link to Etruscan expansion between the 8th and 6th centuries BC, putting the homeland of the Etruscans in Italy and the Alps particularly because of their relation to the Alpine Raetic population.
 Adherents of this latter school of thought point to the legend of Lydian origin of the Etruscans referred to by Herodotus, and the statement of Livy that the Raetians were Etruscans driven into the mountains by the invading Gauls.
 Critics of this theory point to the very scanty evidence of a linguistic relationship of Etruscan with Indo-European, let alone Anatolian in particular, and to Dionysius of Halicarnassus who decidedly argues against an Etruscan-Lydian relationship.
 The Indo-European Lydian language is first attested some time after the Tyrrhenian migrants are said to have left for Italy.